hoangKnLai/vscode-ipython/README.md

     - Added `Shift+F5` to `Run File with Run and Command Line Arguments`
         - Defaulted `Run Arguments` to `-t` which prints `%run` timing
 - Fixed a bug with `Run Cell` skipping last cell line
+- Configuration applies immediately when changed instead of only when extension activated

 ### 2022.7.x
 - Changed handling of code block from `%load` to directly sending it to terminal.